Artificial Intelligence is revolutionizing veterinary medicine. Are you missing out?

 Easy to use, and accessible: SignalPET doesn’t require any new software or hardware, and works with your current digital radiology equipment and workflow.
 It is available 24 hours a day, 365 days a year and is accessible from any device and technical support is always available.
 It also integrates seamlessly with Keystone Omni’s platform, further streamlining radiographic capabilities.

 Streamlines workflows, which saves time: Radiology reviews take time.
 In some cases, results aren’t available for days.
-Artificial intelligence provides results within 10 minutes.
+Artificial intelligence provides results instantly.
 This allows decisions to be made promptly, so treatment planning and other aspects of patient care aren’t delayed.
 SignalPET’s reliable, point-of-care technology streamlines workflows for veterinary team members.
 It also means that pet owners get results quickly, so they can work with clinicians to make timely treatment choices for their pet.

 Henry, a 4-year-old spayed female domestic shorthaired cat presented to the clinic limping.
 Her veterinarian says he initially couldn’t find anything wrong with her.
 After glancing at her x-rays, he gave Henry a steroid shot and sent her home with antibiotics.
 However, when he opened up SignalPET later, he saw that the system had identified a hairline fracture in her right rear leg and circled it, something he and his colleague had both missed.
 He called Henry’s owner and explained what was found.
 The precision of this tool allowed this pet to get the best possible care and provide transparent answers to the client.